-- To ensure that all pupils have access to a broad and balanced curriculum. - To provide 'quality first' teaching which is a basic entitlement for ALL students as part of everyday classroom practice. - To provide a differentiated curriculum suitable for the needs of individual students. - To ensure the identification of all pupils requiring SEN provision as soon as possible in their school career.
+- To ensure that all pupils have access to a broad and balanced curriculum. - To provide 'quality first' teaching which is a basic entitlement for ALL students as part of everyday classroom practice. - To provide a differentiated curriculum suitable for the needs of individual students. - To ensure the identification of all pupils requiring SEND provision as soon as possible in their school career.

-- To encourage a strong focus on high aspirations and on improving outcomes for children and young people with SEN which will enable them to succeed in their education and make a successful transition into adulthood. - To ensure that students identified as having additional needs are fully involved in every aspect of school life and take a full and active part in the extracurricular life of the school. - To ensure that parents of pupils with special educational needs are kept fully involved in their children's progress. - To reflect on the Code of Practice (2015) in emphasizing that teachers are responsible and accountable for the progress and development of the students in their class, including where students access support from teaching assistants or specialist staff.
-Every teacher is a teacher of every young person including those with special educational needs or disabilities. - To ensure that students and their families are involved wherever practicable in decisions affecting their school provision.
+- To encourage a strong focus on high aspirations and on improving outcomes for children and young people with SEND which will enable them to succeed in their education and make a successful transition into adulthood. - To ensure that students identified as having additional needs are fully involved in every aspect of school life and take a full and active part in the extra-curricular life of the school. - To ensure that parents of pupils with special educational are actively involved in the decision making regarding their child, through the person centered reviews. - To reflect on the Code of Practice (2015) in emphasising that teachers are responsible and accountable for the progress and development of the students in their class, including where students access support from teaching assistants or specialist staff.
+Every teacher is a teacher of every young person including those with special educational needs or disabilities.

-The Special Educational Needs Policy is intended to exist as a practical working document which will inform and advise staff and which sets out clearly procedures and practice related to SEN pupils and their learning environment.
+The Special Educational Needs Policy is intended to exist as a practical working document which will inform and advise staff and which sets out clearly procedures and practice related to SEND pupils and their learning environment.